SiliconLabs/bluetooth_stack_features/advertising/multiple-adv-sets-bt5/README.md

 ### Start Advertising

-Finally, advertising on a given advertising set can be started using `sl_bt_advertiser_start(handle, discover, connect)`, where
+Finally, advertising on a given advertising set can be started using `sl_bt_extended_advertiser_start(handle, connect, flags)`, where

-- `discover`: the discoverable mode of the advertising set
 - `connect`: the connectable mode of the advertising set
+- `flags`: additional extended advertising options

 Note that the number of concurrent advertising is limited by the `Max number of advertisers reserved for user` configuration discussed above.
 Similarly, the number of **connectable** advertising is also limited by `Max number of connections` configuration.
 For example, only one connectable advertising can be enabled if the device has (`Max number of connections` - 1) connections when this command is called.
 The limitation does not apply to **non-connectable** advertising, though.